Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 What equipment do we really need?

 For such small beings, babies seem to need an awful lot of ‘stuff’!
-Before you spend a fortune on baby kit though, read our guide to the real essentials.
+Before considering your spending for baby equipment, read our guide to the real essentials.

-If you have any questions or worries, have a chat with your health visitor who will advise you.
+If you have any questions or worries, have a chat with your health visiting team who will advise you.

 Feeding equipment

-If you plan to breastfeed your baby, it’s best to wait and see how things are going before spending a fortune on breast pumps, storage bags and bottles.
-Your health visitor will talk you through expressing and storing breast milk.
+If you plan to breastfeed your baby, it’s best to wait and see how things are going before investing in breast pumps, storage bags and bottles.
+Your health visiting team will talk you through expressing and storing breast milk.

 If you decide to give your baby formula feed, you’ll need bottles and first stage formula milk as well as sterilisation equipment.